mkushnir/mnrdmq/README.md

     the agent's status field and the update time.

   - controller requests status from agent(s).
 An agent reports its status.
-Controller handler the event as described above.
+Controller handles the event as described above.

 TODO